 A critical study of issues in philosophy of language.
-Meaning, reference, intentionality and extensionality are among the issues to be considered using primary sources in contemporary philosophy.
+Meaning, reference, intentionality and extensionality are among possible topics to be considered using primary sources in contemporary philosophy.
+May be taken up to three times with different topics not to exceed nine total credit hours.

-5393 Advanced Seminar in Political Philosophy (Cross-listed as PSC 5393)
+5393 Advanced Seminar in Political Philosophy (Cross-listed as PSC 5393) See PSC 5393 for course information.